Twenty Bucks: Plot

-Angeline sits down at a coin-operated TV and patches the bill back together.
-Just then the lottery numbers are read, and to her dismay, they match the serial number of the bill.
+Angeline sits down at a coin-operated TV and patches the bill back together with adhesive tape.
+Just then, the lottery numbers are read, and to her dismay, they match the serial number of the bill.
 Bringing the taped bill with her to a bank, she asks if it is still any good.
 The teller explains that if there's more than 51% of the bill left, it is still valid, and hands Angeline a crisp new $20 bill.
 The homeless woman dramatically reads the serial number of the new bill and leaves the bank.